 7. Delaire Graff - Cape Winelands, South Africa

 It calls its style of food ‘bistro chic’ but then this must be the chicest bistro in the world.
-Delaire Graff is a place where the bespoke olive oil is from the estate’s own olive groves, and the home-baked breads are crafted from stoneground flour.
+Delaire Graff is a place where the bespoke olive oil is from the estate’s own olive groves and the home-baked breads are crafted from stoneground flour.
 The menu mixes South African classics made from the best produce using sophisticated gastronomical techniques.
-Start off with fresh Atlantic oysters from Saldanha Bay on the country’s West Coast before moving onto Karoo lamb neck with homemade spiced sausage, and ending with a parfait that includes maple bacon gelato and whisky jelly.
+Start off with fresh Atlantic oysters from the West Coast town of Saldanha Bay before moving onto Karoo lamb neck with homemade spiced sausage.
+End the meal on a high note with a parfait that includes maple bacon gelato and whisky jelly.
 Delaire Graff is renowned for its sensational wines that are borne of a sea and mountain terroir.

 8. Le Quartier Francais - Franschhoek, South Africa

-The Tasting Room restaurant at Le Quartier Francais in Franschhoek has been a regular on the San Pellegrino World’s Best Restaurants list since 2002 and is today still considered one of the most innovative in the region.
-Set aside at least three hours or more to savour the 8-course tasting and wine-pairing menu – diners at the same table will get different courses with different pairings, adding to the fun.
-The chef takes her inspiration from South Africa where the staple food is maize but gives everything a whimsical twist – for example, corn bread (known as ‘mielie bread’) is baked in a pilchard tin that is a feature of everyday local diets while a traditional Afrikaans ‘potjie’ is made with sweetcorn.
+The Tasting Room at Le Quartier Francais in Franschhoek is still considered one of the most innovative restaurants in the Cape winelands region.
+Set aside at least three hours or more to savour the eight-course tasting and wine-pairing menu – diners at the same table will get different courses with different pairings, adding to the fun.
+The chef takes inspiration from South Africa where the staple food is maize, but gives everything a whimsical twist; for example, corn bread (known as ‘mielie bread’) is baked in a pilchard tin that is a feature of everyday local diets, while a traditional Afrikaans ‘potjie’ is made with sweetcorn.
 Whole guavas are roasted in salt and kapokbos carapaces, while protiens run the gamut of locavore Joostenburg ducks, springbok loin and West Coast crayfish.